nachocaru/xaprb.com/content/blog/2011-12-01-automatically-detecting-abnormal-behavior-in-mysql.md

 [<img src="http://www.xaprb.com/blog/wp-content/uploads/2011/12/qps-connections-running.png" alt="" title="qps-connections-running" width="513" height="324" class="size-full wp-image-2541" />][1]

-I am currently working on developing an automated system that detects abnormal behavior in these three metrics, but doesn&#8217;t require any a priori inputs or thresholds, e.g. you don&#8217;t have to tell it &#8220;more than X is bad.&#8221; (It could be that during a low period of the day, X is different than during the peak load.)
+I am currently working on developing an automated system that detects abnormal behavior in these three metrics, but doesn't require any a priori inputs or thresholds, e.g. you don't have to tell it "more than X is bad."
+(It could be that during a low period of the day, X is different than during the peak load.)

 It turns out that this is hard to do reliably, without a lot of false positives and without false negatives (not triggering during an incident).
-If there is existing literature on the mathematical techniques to do this, I&#8217;d be interested in not reinventing the wheel.
+If there is existing literature on the mathematical techniques to do this, I'd be interested in not reinventing the wheel.
 Does anyone have references to share?

  [1]: http://www.xaprb.com/blog/wp-content/uploads/2011/12/qps-connections-running.png